danmastrian/byt-descendants-portal/README.md

 and uses DMA to avoid blocking the M4's CPU.

 The DMX interface uses a [SparkFun ESP32 Thing Plus DMX to LED Shield](https://www.sparkfun.com/sparkfun-esp32-thing-plus-dmx-to-led-shield.html), which provides RS485 decoding as well as the electrical isolation that the DMX standard recommends.
-Unfortunately, this shield did not seem to work well with the Feather M4, so I added an ESP MCU to the project, which connects to the DMX shield and then forwards the DMX data to the Feather M4 via an [i<sup>2</sup>c](https://en.wikipedia.org/wiki/I%C2%B2C) link.
+Unfortunately, this shield's library did not want to compile for the Feather M4, so I added an ESP MCU to the project, which connects to the DMX shield and then forwards the DMX data to the Feather M4 via a secondary [i<sup>2</sup>c](https://en.wikipedia.org/wiki/I%C2%B2C) bus.
+I did not use the main i<sup>2</sup>c bus because I had problems getting the M4 to work as both a controller (of the OLED and GPIO/keypad extender) and peripheral (DMX data receiver from the ESP board) when using the default i<sup>2</sup>c bus/pins.

 Aside from the animations themselves, most of the system is designed to be a generic DMX-compatible driver for large NeoPixel installations.